Mers4ult/deep-learning-coursera-ng/C4-Convolutional-Neural-Networks/readme.md

 1, 0, -1
 ```

-Convolving it with the vertical edge detection filter results in detecting the vertical edge down the middle of the image.
+Convolving it with the vertical edge detection filter results in _detecting the vertical edge down the middle of the image._

 ![edge-detection](img/edge-detect-v.png)

+_Notes_:<br>
+- The `*` sign denotes the convolution operation.
+- In the last example a `6x6` matrix convolved with `3x3` filter/kernel gives us a `4x4` matrix.
+This is done by taking the element-wise product.
+- If you make the convolution operation in TensorFlow you will find the function `tf.nn.conv2d`; in keras you will find `Conv2d` function.
+- The vertical edge detection filter will find a `3x3` place in an image where there are a bright region followed by a dark region.
+- If we applied this filter to a white region followed by a dark region, it should find the edges in between the two colors as a positive value.
+But if we applied the same filter to a dark region followed by a white region it will give us negative values.
+To solve this we can use the `abs` function to make it positive.

 #### More Edge Detection